Aloysius Gonzaga: Religious life

 At the time, many of the younger Jesuits had become infected with the disease, and so Gonzaga's superiors forbade him from returning to the hospital.
 But Gonzaga—long accustomed to refusals from his father—persisted and requested permission to return, which was granted.
 Eventually he was allowed to care for the sick, but only at another hospital, called Our Lady of Consolation, where those with contagious diseases were not admitted.
-While there, Gonzaga lifted a man out of his sickbed, tended to him, and brought him back to his bed.
-But the man was infected with the plague.
-Aloysius grew ill and was bedridden by 3 March 1591, a few days before his 23rd birthday.
+While there, Gonzaga was infected.
+He grew ill and was bedridden by 3 March 1591, a few days before his 23rd birthday.

-Gonzaga rallied for a time, but as fever and a cough set in, he declined for many weeks.
+Gonzaga declined for many weeks.
 It seemed certain that he would die in a short time, and he was given Extreme Unction.
-While he was ill, he spoke several times with his confessor, the cardinal and later saint, Robert Bellarmine.
-Gonzaga had another vision and told several people that he would die on the Octave of the feast of Corpus Christi.
-On that day, 21 June 1591, he seemed very well in the morning, but insisted that he would die before the day was over.
-As he began to grow weak, Bellarmine gave him the last rites and recited the prayers for the dying.
+He spoke several times with his confessor, the cardinal and later saint, Robert Bellarmine.
+Gonzaga told several people that he would die on the Octave of the feast of Corpus Christi.
+On that day, 21 June 1591, as he began to grow weak, Bellarmine gave him the last rites.
 He died just before midnight.
-Joseph N. Tylenda wrote that, "When the two Jesuits came to his side, they noticed a change in his face and realized that their young Aloysius was dying.
-His eyes were fixed on the crucifix he held in his hands, and as he tried to pronounce the name of Jesus he died."